-SAOP empowers the community and all survivors of sexual violence to live free of sexual violence, domestic violence and stalking.
+SAOP empowers the community and all survivors to live free of sexual violence, domestic violence, human trafficking, and stalking.

-A world where everyone has the support and right to live a safe life free of sexual violence.
+A world where everyone has the support to live a safe life free of violence.

-Survivors are the masters of their own story and healing process.
-Because of this, we strive to empower survivors to make the choices they see as pivotal to their own path to healing.
+We use an empowerment model of service when working with survivors.
+Survivors know their stories best - because of this, we strive to empower them to make the choices they see as being important on their path towards justice and healing.
 This value also extends to our awareness and prevention work as we strive to empower individuals and communities to have healthy relationships, recognize unhealthy relational patterns, and prevent sexual and relational violence before it occurs.

 Individuals who experience interpersonal violence do not exist in a vacuum.
 Rather, survivors are situated in relationships and communities.
 As such, we also value community and recognize how a supportive community, or lack thereof, can affect a survivors healing and/or create environments that support interpersonal violence.
 We are dedicated to fostering communities that not only support survivors after abuse but also promote positive healthy relationships, communities and families that are free of violence.